Jacob-Roberts/awesome-resources/README.md

 ### React

+- The best intro to react are the [new Beta Docs](https://beta.reactjs.org)
 - [The React beginners handbook](https://www.freecodecamp.org/news/react-beginner-handbook) This is much better than the tutorial on react's website.
 - Don't use React class components.
 Go straight to learning [hooks](https://reactjs.org/docs/hooks-intro.html).
 - [React Props](https://www.robinwieruch.de/react-pass-props-to-component/)